 For example, the California Consumer Privacy Act of 2018 ("CCPA"), which went into effect on January 1, 2020, requires covered businesses to provide substantial disclosures to California residents and honor such residents' data protection and privacy rights, including the right to opt-out of certain sales of personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the compromise of highly sensitive personal information, which may increase the likelihood of, and risks associated with, data breach litigation.
 The CCPA has been amended several times, including by the California Privacy Rights Act ("CPRA"), a ballot initiative that passed in November 2020 that, among other things, created a new state agency vested with authority to implement and enforce the CCPA and the CPRA.
-Effective in most material aspects starting on January 1, 2023, the CPRA will, among other things, expand California residents' rights with respect to certain sensitive personal information and give California residents' a right to opt out of the sharing of certain personal information for targeted online advertising.
+Effective in most material aspects on January 1, 2023, the CPRA, among other things, expands California residents' rights with respect to certain sensitive personal information and gives California residents a right to opt out of the sharing of certain personal information for targeted online advertising.

 The CCPA and other similar laws could impact our business activities, depending on their interpretation.
 Additionally, other state legislatures have enacted or are currently contemplating, and may pass, their own comprehensive data privacy and security laws, with potentially greater penalties and more rigorous compliance requirements relevant to our business.
-For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act ("CDPA"), a comprehensive privacy statute that becomes effective on January 1, 2023 and shares similarities with the CCPA, the CPRA, and legislation proposed in other states.
-Similarly, in June 2021, Colorado enacted the Colorado Privacy Act ("CPA"), which takes effect on July 1, 2023.
+For example, Virginia, Colorado, Utah, and Connecticut have enacted such legislation that has or will become effective in 2023, and lowa and Indiana have enacted such legislation that will go into effect in 2025 and 2026, respectively.

 The EU has adopted data protection laws and regulations which may apply to us in certain circumstances, or in the future.
 The collection and use of health data and other personal data is governed in the EU by the General Data Protection Regulation ("GDPR"), which extends the geographical scope of EU data protection law to entities and operations outside of the EU under certain conditions and imposes substantial obligations upon companies and new rights for individuals, and by certain EU member state-level legislation.
 The GDPR, which is wide-ranging in scope and applicability, imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and the use of third party processors in connection with the processing of personal data, including clinical trials.
 The GDPR also imposes strict rules on the transfer of personal data out of the EU to the U.S., provides an enforcement authority and imposes large penalties for noncompliance, including the potential for fines of up to €20 million or 4% of the annual global revenues of the noncompliant company, whichever is greater.
+The United Kingdom ("UK") has substantially implemented the GDPR in legislation known as the UK GDPR.
+The UK GDPR sits alongside the UK Data Protection Act 2018, which implements certain derogations in the EU GDPR into English law.
+The requirements of the UK GDPR may lead to similar compliance and operational costs with potential fines of up to £17.5 million or 4% of total worldwide annual turnover.